 The locals that are called cariocas are very relaxed and love to go out, and the beach is the first place where everybody goes.
 In fact this is a very practical habit in the tropical heat Brazil has.
 The days we spent in Rio the temperature was something round 37 centigrade.
 It was almost too hot for us if we were in the city but very good on the beach.

 Even the tanned Brazilians of course need UV protection, depending on your skin type.
 There was a sign that told how strong protection sunbathers belonging to different racial groups need in today’s conditions.

 We sat in the shade and shared a coconut.
 It’s a very hygienic drink, you drink the milk with a straw.

-Copacabana is huge beach, it’s 5 km long and there is a wave-patterned beachfront promenade all the way.
-Most hotels are here but our hotel was on the next beach, the Ipanema beach.
+As 5 km long Copacabana is a huge, long beach and there is a wave-patterned beachfront promenade all the way along it.
+Most hotels are here but our hotel was on the next beach, Ipanema.

-Ipanema is a far more residential area than Copacabana and like the next area Leblon it’s the most desirable area to live in Rio de Janeiro.
-And what is good Ipanema also is a more quiet and safe area than Copacabana to stay at and the beach is equally beautiful as the more famous Copacabana.
+Ipanema is a far more residential area than Copacabana.
+It and the next area Leblon are the most desirable areas to live in Rio de Janeiro.
+And what we liked a lot was that Ipanema is more quiet and safe than Copacabana.
+Yet the beach is equally beautiful as the more famous Copacabana.
 Ipanema Beach is amazing, and not least at night!

-We felt tired, the day before we had traveled all the way from New Zealand across the Pacific Ocean and afterwards half of South America.
-For this reason we still felt a bit like being in the New Zealand time zone.
+We really felt tired now.
+The day before we had traveled all the way from New Zealand first crossing the Pacific Ocean and afterwards half of South America.
+For this reason we still felt a little bit like being in the New Zealand time zone.
 And as we were on a round the world trip, we had to travel on.
-The next day we were to head to our next destination in Brazil, Recife.
+The next day we were already going to our next destination in Brazil, Recife.
 We were going to see the carnival of Olinda and Recife.

-Have you been to Rio and what else would you recommend to all the visitors to Rio’s 2016 Olympics?
+But what about you?
+Have you been to Rio, what else would you recommend to travelers visiting this amazing city?